pcdslab/ASD-SAENet/README.md

 - Pytorch version 1.5.0
 - CUDA version 10 or above
 ## Dataset
-The dataset used is pre-processed, and it can be downloaded from here: http://preprocessed-connectomes-project.org/abide/
+The fMRI data from the ABIDE-I dataset is already pre-processed, and it can be downloaded from: http://preprocessed-connectomes-project.org/abide/

 # Parameter setting